jessepeterson/kmfddm/docs/quickstart.md

 The base URL is where KMFDDM is running and the API key is what you gave to the `-api` switch when you started KMFDDM.
 The shell scripts are simple `curl` wrapprs that access KMFDDM's REST-ish API and need to know where it is running and how to authenticate.

-ID is the HardwareUUID of the client which is enrolled to the mdm.
+ID is the enrollment ID of the MDM client.
+Often this will be the UDID of the device.
+For example in macOS this is the same as the hardware UUID in System Preferences.

 ## Basic setup